scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 `Range` in SemanticDB directly corresponds to `Range` in LSP [\[2\]][2].
 It represents a range between start and end points in a document.
 Both points are represented by zero-based line and zero-based character offsets.
-The start point is inclusive, while the end point is exclusive.
+The start point is inclusive, and the end point is exclusive.

 ### Location